cakephp/docs/fr/controllers/middleware.rst

     $host = $uri->getHost();

 Lastly, you can interact with a request's 'attributes'.
 CakePHP uses these attributes to carry framework specific request parameters.
-There are 3 important attributes in any request handled by CakePHP:
+There are a few important attributes in any request handled by CakePHP:

 * ``base`` contains the base directory for your application if there is one.
 * ``webroot`` contains the webroot directory for your application.
 * ``params`` contains the results of route matching once routing rules have been processed.
+* ``session`` contains an instance of CakePHP's ``Session`` object.
+See :ref:`accessing-session-object` for more information on how to use the session object.

 Interagir avec les Réponses
 ---------------------------